kryptogo/jobs/README.md

 - Familiar with Psychology is a plus
 - Outstanding experience of business consulting is a plus

-#### Business Development - PARTNERSHIP MANAGER

-**Responsibilities**:

-- This role is crucial for COBINHOOD to maintain business growth with the ambition of rapid expansion.
-It would be a strategic liaison for COBINHOOD to operate with peripheral institutes and ecosystem partners for corporate strategy.
-You’ll obligate to be in high demand of connecting with strategic partners to establish and maintain business operations.
-You’ll ontinue to develop your views across various levels with COBINHOOD.

-**Essential Requirements**:
-- 3+ years experience in engaging with influencers in different fields
-- Timely perceive and understand up-to-date knowledge, product and service offerings of cryptocurrency and blockchain
-- To deliver excellent interpersonal skills, international communication and travels
-- To conduct quick approach, collection, maintenance of critical connections

-**Desirable Qualifications**:
-- Strong understanding of digital currencies/assets
-- Pragmatic knowledge of international payments
-- Deep insight into commodities/currencies or bitcoin
-- Familiar with Psychology is a plus
-- Outstanding experience of public sector is a plus

----

-### CUSTOMER SUPPORT

-#### Customer Success

-To work closely with customers to ensure complete satisfaction is needed

-- Effectively respond to clients' requests through various customer touchpoints and channels
-- Provide relevant support to clients by communicating company values and strengths
-- Provide proactive, friendly, and timely support
-- Enhance user experience, satisfaction, and loyalty
-- Execute SOP to answer users’ inquiries
-- Respond to general support, trading, and other questions or requests from clients
-- Passionate about helping people and want to change the world

 ---

 ### MARKETING COMMUNICATIONS